 Storm addresses all aspects of renewal; natural and cultural resources, urban and rural communities, industrialized and lesser-developed countries, etc. On any given day, he might be working with educators, fishery biologists, city planners, agronomists, watershed managers, transportation engineers, economic development agencies, environmentalists, real estate developers, GIS software firms, project managers, mayors, ecosystem restorers, brownfields experts, historic preservationists, or catastrophe recovery agencies.

-He is retained on a regular basis to speak or consult with federal agencies (such as Environment Canada), state/provincial governments, metropolitan areas & rural communities, and Fortune 500 companies.
-Just two examples: The American Embassy in Warsaw sponsored Storm’s Polish speaking tour (and series of meetings with mayors).
-Storm keynoted (as did Bill Clinton) the Ontario Economic Summit, an invitation-only event for the province’s most influential public and private leaders.
-Storm regularly lectures at academic institutions worldwide.
+He is retained on a regular basis to consult on redevelopment policies by federal agencies (such as Environment Canada), state/provincial governments, metropolitan areas & rural communities, and Fortune 500 companies.
+Just two examples: The American Embassy in Warsaw sponsored Storm’s Polish speaking tour and meetings with mayors.
+Storm keynoted (with Bill Clinton) the 2008 Ontario Economic Summit, an invitation-only event for the province’s most influential public and private leaders.
+Storm regularly lectures at universities worldwide.

-Storm Cunningham was—from 1996 to 2002—Director, Strategic Initiatives at the Construction Specifications Institute, a 50+ year-old association of 16,000 architects, engineers, contractors, and manufacturers.
-They provide training and certification for construction specifiers and document specialists, and their formats are the standard for quality commercial construction in the U.S., Canada, and several other countries.
+Storm Cunningham was—from 1996 to 2002—Director, Strategic Initiatives at the Construction Specifications Institute, a 60+ year-old association of 14,000 architects, engineers, contractors, and manufacturers.
 During this time, he was CSI’s staff liaison to the U.S. Green Building Council.

 He was previously CEO of a small manufacturing company that developed aquaculture systems based on a pioneering water purification technology invented at the Smithsonian Institution.

 A former Green Beret SCUBA medic with the U.S. Army’s 7th Special Forces Group, he is an avid SCUBA diver, motorcyclist, and amateur herpetologist.
-His passion for integrating economics and nature goes back to his undergraduate business major and biology minor at Windham College in Vermont.
-He lives in Arlington, Virginia.
+His passion for integrating economics and nature goes back to his undergraduate economics major and biology minor at Windham College in Vermont.
+He went to school in England when very young, and now lives in Arlington, Virginia with his wife, Dr. Maria MacKnight.

-Storm Cunningham is publisher of Revitalization News, the global journal of news, research, and original articles related to urban/rural revitalization, environmental restoration, and economic/social resilience.
+Storm Cunningham is publisher of REVITALIZATION: The Journal of Economic & Environmental Resilience.
+It’s the global source for news, research, and original articles related to urban/rural revitalization, natural resources restoration, and economic/social resilience.

 As a community resilience author and speaker—and as a Regional Partnerships Planner for government agencies, mayors, governors, BIDs, CDCs, CDFIs, Chambers, universities, non-profits, and foundations—Storm helps places worldwide revitalize with the natural, built, social, and economic assets they have today, to attract the resources they’ll need tomorrow.